 - For measures based on chart abstraction, the measure developer develops and tests data collection tools.

 Paperwork Reduction Act Guidance for CMS Measure Developers

 There may be a requirement for CMS measure developers to prepare a Paperwork Reduction Act (PRA) package.
 The Medicare Access and Children's Health Insurance Program Reauthorization Act (MACRA) exempted most measure development activities from PRA.
 However, all CMS measure developers should discuss this requirement with their Contracting Officer's Representative.
 CMS measure developers can find more information about PRA in the Blueprint Contractual Guidance and Considerations found on the Measure & Instrument Development and Support (MIDS) Library.
-The MIDS Library is a password-protected website restricted to CMS and CMS MIDS contractors.
+The MIDS Library is a protected website restricted to CMS and CMS MIDS contractors.
 You must have an invitation to view the MIDS Library.